Undergraduate course information

 Acceptable immunisation status is a prerequisite for attending clinical placements, due to legislative and organisational requirements.
 Health facilities have the right to preclude students who are not immunised in accordance with their policies.
 There are academic progress implications for students who fail to complete practice requirements for this reason.

-Students who are unable to complete vaccination requirements for any reason (including conscientious objection) must request authorisation through the Director of Clinical Practice at least four weeks prior to every clinical placement.
+Students who are unable to complete vaccination requirements for any reason (including conscientious objection) must request authorisation through the Manager, Clinical Liaison at least four weeks prior to every clinical placement.
 In most cases authorisation will be denied due to external organisation policies and requirements.
 Students who are unable to meet immunisation requirements will significantly impact their ability to complete their course.

 Criminal record checks